 The alternating direction method of multipliers (ADMM) is a practical algorithm that resembles BCD (see Section B.6), but is able to cope with coupled block variables in the constraints (recall that BCD requires each of the variable blocks to be independently constrained).
-For details, the reader is referred to the monograph (S. Boyd et al., 2010) and the textbook (Beck, 2017).
+For details, the reader is referred to Boyd et al. (2010) and Beck (2017).

 Consider the convex optimization problem \[\begin{equation} \begin{array}{ll} \underset{\bm{x},\bm{z}}{\textm{minimize}} & f(\bm{x}) + g(\bm{z})\\ \textm{subject to} & \bm{A}\bm{x} + \bm{B}\bm{z} = \bm{c}, \end{array} \tag{B.14} \end{equation}\] where the variables \(\bm{x}\) and \(\bm{z}\) are coupled via the constraint \(\bm{A}\bm{x} + \bm{B}\bm{z} = \bm{c}.\) We are going to explore techniques to try to decouple the variables in order to derive simpler practical algorithms rather than attempting to solve (B.14) directly.